• English-taught

 Who Intake Deadline Details

-Non-EU applicants Winter semester closed for this intake; next cycle usually repeats the same window Annual window roughly January – 15 May.
-Via International Office / uni-assist.
-Year-anchored for WS 2026/27: 15 May 2026 (Statistics faculty admission page). ⚠ Source conflict found 2026-07-04: the joint programme page (wiwi.rub.de) states a 15 July non-EU deadline instead.
-Verify with the programme office (info@econometrics.ruhr) before relying on either date.
+Non-EU applicants Winter semester closed for this intake; next cycle usually repeats the same window ⚠ Source conflict: TU Dortmund International Office states 15 May for English-taught programmes (https://international.tu-dortmund.de/en/international-applicants/application/master/application-information-for-non-eu/eea-nationals/), while the joint programme page states 15 July for non-EU applicants (https://www.wiwi.rub.de/master-econometrics/).
+Verify directly with the programme office before applying: info@econometrics.ruhr

 Non-EU applicants Summer semester no fixed date Annual window November (prior year) – 15 January.
 Via International Office / uni-assist.